 One thing is certain: you avoca-don’t want to miss this recipe!

-I subscribe to a produce delivery service and I ended up getting a few avocados in my box two weeks in a row.
+I subscribe to a produce delivery service and ended up getting a few avocados in my box two weeks in a row.
 I had no idea what to do with them.
-Typically, I usually end up making guacamole, eat it as a side to my morning eggs or add it in a sandwich.
-I wanted to try something new, so being the baker I am, decided to use the avocado as a butter replacement in a muffin.
+Typically, I end up making guacamole, eat it as a side to my morning eggs, or add it to a sandwich, but I wanted to try something new.
+Being the baker I am, I decided to use avocado as a butter replacement for these muffins.

-Avocados have an incredibly delicate flavor which is what I love about them, but it also makes their presence (you know, beyond the green tint) very hard to detect, so if you are worried about how it would taste, this should put your mind at ease a bit.
-The avocado’s main purpose is to add a creaminess and moisture to the muffins.
-It also helps to make the muffins just healthy enough for you to eat two without feeling too guilty. 😉
+What I love about avocados is their delicate flavor, but it also makes their presence (you know, beyond the green tint) very hard to detect.
+So to address the skepticism of all those avo-critics out there, I promise the flavor is mild enough not to upset you.
+The avocado’s main purpose is to add creaminess and moisture.
+It also helps to make the muffins just healthy enough for you to eat two without feeling too guilty 😉

-What is especially great about these wild berry avocado muffins that I know you will love is that it still has that rich, buttery flavor that we all love.
-The explosion of fresh fruits also makes this a delightfully fruity treat and a really nice way to start your day.
+What is especially great about these wild berry avocado muffins is that they still retain the rich, buttery flavor we all love.
+The explosion of fresh berries also makes this a delightfully fruity treat to kick off the day.

 - 2 teaspoon baking powder

-- 1 cup mix of raspberries, blueberries, blackberries and strawberries
+- 1 cup (125 g) mix of raspberries, blueberries, blackberries and strawberries

 - 3 tablespoons light brown sugar

-- Line your cupcake pan with liners and set aside.
+- Line your cupcake pan with liners.
+Set aside.

-- Make the streusal by combining all the ingredients together and mixing well with a fork or your hands until the mixture forms large crumbs.
+- Make the streusel by combining all ingredients together and mixing well with a fork or your hands until the mixture forms large crumbs.